 She was first drawn to law because of her keen interest with the criminal justice system and crime investigation.
 Growing up, she wanted to be a criminal lawyer.
 In pursuit of that goal, she graduated from the University of Wyoming in 2001 with a B.A. in Criminal Justice and a minor in Psychology.
 However, her perspective changed, as she became an adult and found that she was much better suited for civil law.
 While attending law school, Brianne spent three years as a Law Clerk and Personal Injury Litigation Paralegal for one of Denver’s largest personal injury firms.
 She fell in love with civil litigation and personal injury law and chose to make it her career.

 Brianne was born and raised in Laramie, Wyoming.
 She can maneuver this big city and her big city opponents like a champ; however, she’ll always be a small-town girl, with small town values to the core.
-When not advocating for her clients, Brianne enjoys Pilates, spin classes, hiking and snow shoeing in Colorado’s arduous mountains, camping, exercising, watching the Wyoming Cowboys, Denver Broncos, and The UFC (MMA fighting), attending country music concerts, cruising throughout Colorado in her Jeep, spending time with her family, meeting new people, and traveling.
+When not advocating for her clients, Brianne enjoys Pilates, spin & barre classes, hiking and snow shoeing in Colorado’s arduous mountains, camping, exercising, watching the Wyoming Cowboys and Denver Broncos, attending country music concerts, cruising throughout Colorado in her Jeep, spending time with her family, meeting new people, and traveling.
 She is also passionate about running her law firm and connecting with her wonderful clients.
-Brianne and her husband, Corey, share their home in Wheat Ridge with the most amazing human on the planet – their baby son.
+Brianne and her husband, Corey, share their home in Wheat Ridge with the most amazing human on the planet – their son.

 Q & A to Brianne: